UPPMAX/install-methods/apps/bioinfo/vep/vep-87-install-README.md

 parts of the Ensembl API for VEP only.
 Seems to want its own versions, so just let it continue.
 It will also run some tests, which is nice.

-It will later ask if you want to install cache files, answer `y`, and then `0` to install all choices.
+It will later ask if you want to install cache files, fasta files, and others.
+On milou, answer `y`, and then `0` to install all choices.
 This part takes a long time.
+If there is an error/message during cache installation (the first step), then it will not ask to install Fasta or plugins; if this happens, then rerun the INSTALL script, saying `n` to the cache installation but `y` to the rest.
+FASTA will probably not be installed (because of the cache installation) and install plugins, but not data.
+That will be up to the users of the plugins.
+One uses ExAC, which we do have as a database.

+If on rackham, answer `n` to all cache installation questions.

 Copy over the scripts.

-    cd $VERSIONDIR/src/ensembl-tools-release-${VERSION}/scripts/variant_effect_predictor/
+    cd $VERSIONDIR/src_$CLUSTER/ensembl-tools-release-${VERSION}/scripts/variant_effect_predictor/
     mkdir $CLUSTERDIR/scripts
     rsync -rPlt * $CLUSTERDIR/scripts/

-Ensure all can find the proper perl and "deactiveate" the install script.
+Ensure all can find the proper perl via `#!/usr/bin/env perl` line to  and (unlike earlier VEP versions) do not deactiveate the install script so users can install their own to their own project directories.

     cd $CLUSTERDIR/scripts
-    vi gtf2vep.pl  # change to #!/usr/bin/env perl
-    chmod -x INSTALL.pl
+    vi *.pl